OpenINF/openinf.github.io/_docs/development.md

 1. Once installed, go to the settings menu (General Tab) and untick the "Use the WSL 2 based engine" option box.
-1. Next, go to the "Resources" tab and add the entire "C:\" volume to the list of (sub)directories able to bind-mounted into Docker containers.
+1. Next, go to the "Resources" tab and add the entire "C:\" volume to the list of (sub)directories able to be bind-mounted into Docker containers.

 ### Git user setup